-- Staff development needs are assessed on a regular basis. - A staff inservice training program is conducted to meet individual staff needs. - Other appropriate ongoing professional development activities are provided. - The program creates and implements individualized, written professional development plans for all staff.
+- Staff development needs are assessed on a regular basis. - A staff inservice training program is conducted to meet individual staff needs. - Teaching staff working with English language learners are provided with professional development programming to improve cultural competency. - Other appropriate ongoing professional development activities are provided. - The program creates and implements individualized, written professional development plans for all staff.